Git-For-Geeks/Starter-Repository/README.md

 - Fork this repository
 - Clone your forked repository
 - Create a new branch named `your-github-username`.
 For example, if your GitHub username is `octocat`, then the branch name will be `octocat`.
-- Create a small website using (html,css) describing about yourself in the file you just created.
+- Create a small website using (html,css) describing about yourself by creating a folder of your name and creating HTML, CSS, Javascript files int the folder just created.
-- Commit your changes
+- Commit your changes 🥳
 - Push your changes to your forked repository
-- Create a pull request
+- Create a pull request🔥
 - Star this repository
-- Wait for your pull request to be merged.
+- Wait for your pull request to be merged. 🙌